 The Gartner study measures sales to end users at operators and retailers.
 No other vendor besides Samsung has more than a 10 percent share of Android handsets, the researcher said, adding that the smartphone market has become “highly commoditized.”

 Microsoft Corp.
-(MSFT) software ran on 1.9 percent of handsets sold in the quarter, compared with 2.6 percent a year earlier.
+(MSFT:US) software ran on 1.9 percent of handsets sold in the quarter, compared with 2.6 percent a year earlier.
 Nokia Chief Executive Officer Stephen Elop has said his company and Microsoft are trying to establish the Redmond, Washington- based software maker’s Windows Phone as a “third ecosystem” versus Android and Apple systems.

 Nokia’s total handset market share declined to 19.8 percent.
 The Espoo, Finland-based manufacturer remained ahead of Apple, which accounted for 7.9 percent of the market.
 The proportion of smartphones running Symbian, Nokia’s older operating system, fell to 8.6 percent, or about one-third of its share a year earlier.
 Nokia’s total smartphone share, including Windows Phone and the N9, was 9.2 percent, Gupta said.